MrJonesAPS/Slides/templates/components/cs_classes.md

 - Must have already finished Programming with a B or better
 - New Language!
 Java
 - Intense programming class
+- End of course test: AP Computer Science A Exam

 ## AP Computer Science A - Units